sjbylo/container-workshop/00-workshop-setup/README.md

 your trainer.

 ---
-## What you should do before following coming to the workshop!
+## What you should do before starting the workshop!

 You should have already completed these steps before coming to the workshop.